Diamond – The Game

 This drop-in virtual Marketplace event will provide Harwell Campus residents, and beyond, with an opportunity to connect and network with a variety of value-added service providers across the range of disciplines from the science and technology sectors, plus professional and membership bodies, technical services and industry experts.

 The event will be delivered through a new, dynamic virtual platform, presenting a much broader opportunity for you to connect with organisations and people on campus and beyond.
-The new format Marketplace exhibition will have Exhibitor Stands, opportunities to attend Interactive Workshops (schedule here) as well as Informal Networking Spaces open throughout the day.
+The new format Marketplace exhibition will have Virtual Exhibitor Stands, opportunities to attend Interactive Online Workshops (schedule here) as well as Informal Virtual Networking Spaces open throughout the day.

 Do feel free to share this opportunity with colleagues who have a keen interest in reaching out to those who can support their business to develop and thrive during this currently challenging arena.